adelpro/MERN-auth-roles-boilerplate/README.md

 ## About

-MERN-auth-roles a web application that alow you to manage authentication and roles of users using MERN (MongoDB Express Angular Node)
+MERN-auth-roles a web application that alow you to manage authentication and roles of users using MERN (MongoDB Express React Node)
 ![MERN-auth-roles](https://i.imgur.com/7J6c8Rf.png)

 We have two parts in the application